shabbyheart/Next_JS_Project_Ecommerce_Site/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-Follow the command for run the project:
+Follow the instruction for run the project:

 first you have to install Nodejs. then
 1. download the project